Work Study - Student Employment

 5. For currently listed work study job openings, visit the Career Planning and Development web page and click LionJobs.

-6. For more information about student employment, view the Student Employment Fact Sheet.
+6. For more information about student employment, visit the Student Employment web page.